EXECUTIVE FUNCTION & ADHD

 Attention Deficit (Hyperactivity) Disorder (ADD/ADHD) is a neurological and behavioral disorder most often diagnosed during childhood, but often continuing through adulthood.
 Individuals with ADHD often have difficulty staying focused and paying attention, have problems with controlling behavior, and experience hyperactivity.
 ADHD can manifest differently in different individuals, with some being predominantly hyperactive or impulsive, some being primarily inattentive, and others showing a combination of both types.

 The ADHD symptoms associated with inattention are closely linked to difficulties with executive functions.
-Students with ADHD often have difficulty focusing on one thing and have difficulty with organization, work completion, processing speed, and following directions.
+Staying focused with ADHD is something many students find challenging, in addition to having difficulty with organization, work completion, processing speed, and following directions.
 In addition, students with hyperactivity or impulsivity can have difficulty sitting still for activities which require consistent focus and may be impatient to complete tasks without thinking them through.

 At Engaging Minds we only work one-on-one with students which allows our instructors to tailor a variety of approaches to meet the needs of the individual student.
 For students who are easily distracted, working in a room away from external stimuli and facing away from the door can help with concentration.
 Allowing students who have trouble sitting still to have frequent movement breaks and move about the tutoring room while they are thinking or planning leads to a better ability to concentrate when they need to sit down and focus on the task at hand.
 Developing a relationship with the tutor helps students to feel comfortable in the tutoring session and can help minimize the occurrence of impulsive outbursts.
 The systematic and organized approach to working with students that is employed at Engaging Minds also provides students with a comforting degree of predictability.
 While we do work with our students to help them become more adaptable and flexible across a variety of situations, we also help students with ADHD to internalize sequential, prescribed ways of approaching their schoolwork so they can succeed with increasing independence.